 Go Volunteer Africa’s Rwanda women volunteer project has a goal of assisting girls and young women improve their literacy and technology skills, which in turn can help boost their self-confidence and future employment prospects.

 In Rwanda there is overwhelming evidence that women contribute to economic development in various ways and are the primary caregivers in households.
 Although women contribute to the socio economic development of Rwanda, they still remain an economically disadvantaged group and in particular those from rural and semi-urban communities.

-This Rwanda women empowerment volunteer program has a number of projects that aim to transform the livelihoods of Rwandan women through education, economic empowerment and entrepreneurship.
+This Rwanda women volunteer project has a number of activities that aim to transform the livelihoods of Rwandan women through education, economic empowerment and entrepreneurship.
 The volunteer projects helps women aged between 18 and 35 to become economically self sufficient, providing them with the space and support to develop their business ideas, learn new vocational skills and join a community of supportive women.

 Statics show that once women are able to earn a living independently they marry later, bear fewer children and have greater autonomy in their households and communities.
 The result is social inclusion and a sustained increase in income which can be spent on food, medicine and schooling for their families.

-Volunteers in Rwanda working on the empowerment program are encouraged to share their existing knowledge and skills with the women on the project.
+Volunteers participating in our Rwanda Women Volunteer Project are encouraged to share their existing knowledge and skills with the women on the project.
 Volunteers can lead workshops in business skills, IT, administration, financial literacy, people management and customer care.
 You can offer counseling, information on reproductive health or help with the harvest of cash crops or you can just join the girls in their sports activities.